 In analyzing the CHIS data, I was not surprised to discovered a significant scientific correlation between a one’s dietary intake and depression.
 Regardless of age, ethnicity, marital status, or socioeconomic status, those between the ages of 35 and 55 who reported consuming fried potatoes, fast food, and sodas had a significant increase in depression.
 Equally, those who reported high consumptions of fruits and vegetables showed a significant lower rate of depression.
 This study found that the more unhealthy food the subject consumed the higher rate of depression the subject suffered.
 Equally, the more healthy food the subject ate, the lower the depression level of the subject.

 So, it could be that you are eating your emotions.

 As a professional therapist, I would never recommend one simply change their diet in leu of professional help for depression or any other mental health issue.
-However, I do respect the science that supports a positive change of healthy eating, and therefore I integrate a holistic approach to treatment with those I work with, especially with those who suffer from a gastric disorder such as celiac, including medical check ups and possible treatment from a certified nutritionist.
+However, I do respect the science that supports a positive change of healthy eating, and therefore I integrate a holistic approach to treatment with those I work with, especially with those who suffer from a gastric disorder such as celiac, including medical check ups and possible treatment from a registered dietician.
 The good news is, eating a healthy diet has no known negative side effects.

 Abdullah, F. (1977).
 Celiac disease and mental illness.
 The British Medical Journal, 1(6067), 1034.